 2) Hard Sided Cat Carriers

 Description: This is probably what comes to mind when you think ‘cat carrier’.
 It’s a box with hard sides made from plastic, and has a cage either at the front or on top for loading your cat in and out.
+The best quality cat carriers will have a few more options, too.

 Pros: Solid and functional.
 Plastic sides feature plenty of ventilation holes, plus a cage on the front so your cat can look out on the world during transport.
 The doors are fitted with latches and screws, so they’re difficult for even the most clever cats to escape from.
 This makes them a good bet for secure transport.
 They also wipe clean, so they don’t need much maintenance from you.
+The best made ones are strong cat carriers.

 Typical price: $20-30, although you’ll pay more if you want deluxe options, for example spaces for litter and food.
+They won’t be the cheapest cat carrier, but nor will they be the most expensive.
+Remember that durable cat carriers last longer; which makes for good long term economy.

 3) Cardboard Cat Carriers